ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 such as the Ray autoscaler image.
 The Ray container images specified in the RayCluster CR should carry the same Ray version as the CR's `rayVersion`.
-If you are using a nightly or development Ray image, it is fine to specify the latest release version of Ray.
+If you are using a nightly or development Ray image, it is fine to set `rayVersion` to the latest release version of Ray.

 ## Pod configuration: headGroupSpec and workerGroupSpecs